victordomingos/optimize-images/docs/docs_EN.md

 ##### Keep EXIF data

-Use the `-ke` or `--keep-exif` option to keep existing EXIF data in JPEG images (by default, if you don't add this argument, EXIF data is discarded).
+Use the `-ke` or `--keep-exif` option to keep existing EXIF data in JPEG and WebP images (by default, if you don't add this argument, EXIF data is discarded).

 Try to optimize all image files in current working directory and all of its subdirectories, applying a quality of 65% to JPEG files and keeping the